This post may contain affiliate links. Read my full disclosure policy.

 • Use cold water- veggies have different cooking times and flavor solubility, cold water allows them to release flavor slowly and more fully without breaking down.

-Ways to elevate
+Ways to Elevate Vegetable Broth

-• sautéing (esp. mushrooms and onions) adds depth
+• Sautéing (esp. mushrooms and onions) adds depth

-• add a handful of soaked beans or bean water left from cooking
+• Add a handful of soaked beans or bean water left from cooking

-• add a few tablespoons of walnuts or almonds
+• Add a few tablespoons of walnuts or almonds

-• a few teaspoons tomato paste or roasted tomatoes
+• A few teaspoons tomato paste or roasted tomatoes

-• roast or grill the veggies beforehand
+• Roast or grill the veggies beforehand

-• a few splashes of wine
+• Add a few splashes of wine

-• small handful of dried mushrooms
+• Small handful of dried mushrooms

-• for Italian / European recipes use rosemary, thyme, oregano and sage.
+• For Italian / European recipes use rosemary, thyme, oregano and sage.

-• for an Asian direction add a little ginger, shiitakes and cilantro.
+• For an Asian direction add a little ginger, shiitakes and cilantro.

-Nutritional Boosting Tips
+Nutritional Boosting Ingredeints

-• reishi mushrooms- deeply nourishing, adaptogenic, anti-cancer, immune modulator, anti-inflammatory
+• Reishi mushrooms- deeply nourishing, adaptogenic, anti-cancer, immune modulator, anti-inflammatory

-• burdock root– eliminates toxins, increases circulation, blood cleanser
+• Burdock root– eliminates toxins, increases circulation, blood cleanser

-• dandelion root– antioxidant, supports liver health, balances cholesterol,
+• Dandelion root– antioxidant, supports liver health, balances cholesterol

-• astragalus root- an amazing adaptogen supporting physical and mental stress
+• Astragalus root- an amazing adaptogen supporting physical and mental stress

-• kelp and dulse– fiber, tons of nutrients, minerals, antioxidants
+• Kelp and dulse– fiber, tons of nutrients, minerals, antioxidants

 Saving Scraps for Vegetable Broth